 4. How DELIGHTFUL it was to have rainbows and little unicorns, phoenixes, and narwhales (oh my!!) shoot across my screen whenever I completed a task.
 There is nothing like surprising and delighting your users and this just makes doing the work and checking the tasks off as done… more FUN!!
 It’s like Asana is applauding me for all the work I’m doing!!
 As a words of affirmation girl, I LOVE that!!

-- How HELPFUL it was to have completed tasks fade out.
+5. How HELPFUL it was to have completed tasks fade out.
 In Trello, you either have to archive completed tasks or move them to a completed section on each board.
 In Asana, completed tasks stay visible, but fade out, which makes the tasks you still have to do really stand out.
 My very visual brain absolutely loves this!!
-(I also love that you can choose to view just the incomplete tasks, only the completed tasks, or ALL of your tasks together at any given time and then choose the view you like best on a project-by-project basis and change it up anytime.
-This comes in super handy when you’re knee deep in a big project with lots of tasks and moving parts!!)
+(I also love that you can CHOOSE to view just the incomplete tasks, only the completed tasks, or ALL of your tasks together at any given time and then choose the view you like best on a project-by-project basis and change it up anytime.
+This comes in super handy when you’re knee-deep in a big project with lots of tasks and moving parts!!)

-- How GAME-CHANGING the Asana My Tasks view was.
-I live (like actually LIVE) in the calendar view of the My Tasks tab because I can see EVERYTHING that’s happening in all of my projects all at once!!
-Every single task I’ve given a due date to and assigned to myself shows up in My Tasks in the color I’ve assigned to the project from which the task comes.
+7. How GAME-CHANGING the Asana My Tasks view was.
+I live (like actually LIVE) in the monthly calendar view of the My Tasks tab because I can see EVERYTHING that’s happening in all of my projects all at once!!
+Every single task I’ve given a due date to and assigned to myself shows up in My Tasks in the color I’ve assigned to the project from which that task comes.
 Trello has NOTHING like this.
 Nothing.
 In fact, I had to create a board that laid out my week and manually input all of the things happening every single week.
-I don’t have to do that in Asana!! #hellotimeback (I love the My Tasks view SO MUCH I actually have it set as my browser start page!!
+I don’t have to do that in Asana!! #hellotimeback (I love the My Tasks view SO MUCH that I actually have it set as my browser start page!!
 It’s completely changed my day-to-day planning and productivity!!)

 Without a doubt, I am firmly on Team Asana now!! 😍